Rajil1213/vidly/README.md

 ## Caveats
 * All packages are updated as of Dec 2022 (while the course itself has not been updated since 2018).
 * The source code and notes are all based on TypeScript (while the course itself uses JavaScript).
+* Deployment is via Docker (while the course uses Heroku)

 ## Prerequisites
 * You should have docker installed (supporting compose file version 3.9 or above).